 Recent studies suggest that RBCs have a quasi-spherical stress-free shape (Lim et al. 2002; Khairy and Howard 2011; Cordasco et al. 2014; Peng et al. 2014, 2015; Dupire et al. 2015), meaning that the well-known biconcave shape of the RBCs (Eq.
-(11)) is pre-stressed.
+11) is pre-stressed.
 This initial pre-stress has not been taken into account so far in the present study, but could eventually play a significant role.
-Klöppel and Wall (2011) recently investigated the influence of an initial pre-stressed biconcave shape of a RBC subjected to stretching deformation, and almost no influence of this initial pre-stress was observed.
+Klöppel and Wall (2011) recently investigated the influence of an initial pre-stress was observed.
 They concluded that when investigating static deformation of RBCs, the biconcave initial shape of the RBCs can be assumed as being stress-free.